How to Become a Physical Education Teacher

-Most schools require students to take gym classes, so if you become a physical education teacher, you’ll have the opportunity to interact with students in your school across grade levels.
-Some physical education teachers support more than one school, holding rotating classes at different schools on different days of the week.
+Most schools require all students to take gym classes, so if you become a physical education teacher you’ll have the opportunity to interact with students in your school across every grade level.
+Some physical education teachers even support more than one school, holding rotating classes at different schools on different days of the week.

-- In elementary schools, physical education teachers work with children of all fitness levels to improve coordination, increase consumer knowledge and inspire a love for physical activity.
+- In elementary schools, physical education teachers work with children of all fitness levels to improve coordination, teach teamwork and inspire a love for physical activity.

-- In middle or high school classes you can often determine classes or sections depending on your experience or interest, and the options available at your school.
-Course offerings may range from the more traditional baseball, basketball, soccer and tennis to more contemporary activities such as rock climbing, ultimate Frisbee, aerobics and dance.
+- In middle or high school classes you can often plan what you’ll teach depending your experience or area of interest.
+Course offerings may range from the traditional, such as baseball, basketball, soccer or tennis to more esoteric activities such as rock climbing, ultimate Frisbee, aerobics and dance.

 Planning assignments and evaluations for your students and monitoring their progress throughout the year is a large part of the job.
-And, like any elementary or secondary school teacher, you may have other duties, such as monitoring students, attending faculty meetings, conferencing with parents and completing other administrative tasks.
+And, like any elementary or secondary school teacher, you may have other duties, such as monitoring student progress, attending faculty meetings, conferencing with parents and completing administrative tasks.